Can I apply to more than one programme?

 Yes, there is an application fee of €30.

 Where can I find the application form?

-The online application form for the Academic course 2019-20 is not available yet.
+You can find the online application form for the Academic course 2019-20 here.

 What do I need to do to apply?

 You will have to submit several required documents in order to apply for any of IBEI's master's programmes.
 A complete application package includes:

 - Proof of proficiency in English and/or Spanish

 - Two reference letters

 Must I submit my official documents (diplomas, transcripts, etc.) translated into Spanish or English?

 Official documents issued in any other language than Spanish, English, or Catalan must be accompanied by a translation into English or Spanish carried out by a sworn translator.